Signatures of quantum geometry from exponential corrections to the black hole entropy: Metric structure from the modified Bekenstein-Hawking black hole entropy

+It is important to note that in our analysis in which the usual classical general relativistic equations are valid, there cannot be any vacuum black hole solutions corresponding to the field equations.
+In order to obtain vacuum solutions, one needs to modify the Einstein field equations which would then lead to quantum Einstein equations as discussed in section (\ref{QEin}).
+For the special case $h(r)=r^2$, substituting the form of $f(r)$ from eq.(\ref{1.42}) in the Einstein's field equation, $G_{\theta\theta}=8\pi T_{\theta\theta}$, we obtain the general form of the matter density function as follows

 This is an important finding in our paper since following our approach, we not only obtain the lapse function from the modified Bekenstein-Hawking black hole entropy but also get the form of the matter density needed to obtain such a metric structure.
+It is again important to observe that when $r\rightarrow 0$, then the matter density in eq.(\ref{1.42a}) diverges.
+It is important to note that the modified entropy relation in eq.(\ref{1.22}) is a result derived from a loop quantum gravity analysis.
+On the other hand loop quantum gravity does indicate towards the existence of a fundamental minimal length in nature which is of the order of the Planck length, $l_p$.
+Hence, if we want to probe the results obtained in our analysis below the Planck length scale, it will lead to some inconsistencies as can be observed from probing the matter density in the $r\rightarrow 0$ limit.
+Now black hole must have singularities at the $r=0$ point.
+In a quantum gravity analysis with the existence of an intrinsic fundamental length scale, we cannot really go below $r<l_p$.
+Hence, what is really a black hole from a quantum gravity perspective is a matter of further analysis.
 Following a similar procedure, we can now obtain the metric structures for different $n$ values in eq.(\ref{1.22}).
-For $n=\frac{1}{2},1$ (in eq.(\ref{1.22})), we have